Wareezy/Budget_Tracker/AGILE_PLANNING DOCUMENT.md

 Having to be both the driver and the critic slowed progress and created moments of self-doubt.
 Yet, this exercise in self-reflection strengthened my understanding of Agile’s flexibility and the importance of sticking to priorities even when personal biases lean toward over-delivery.

 ---

-In conclusion, the process tested my ability to balance ambition with practicality.
-It highlighted how emotional bias and overthinking can impact prioritization and estimation, especially in solo projects.
-The biggest takeaway is the importance of discipline in following Agile’s iterative mindset and trusting the process rather than chasing perfection from the outset.